The California Athletics Physical Education (CAPE) workshop promotes interest in professional advancement for

 Purchase Orders and Checks are not accepted.

-Registration for 2023 is closed.
+Registration for 2025 is not open yet.

 CHECK-IN